Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sources/google-cloud-storage.md

 ![Screenshot of transformations menu](../../assets/images/converter-transformations.png)

-Depending on the transformation you select, you may be prompted to include additional fields.
+Depending on the transformation you select, you may be prompted to include more fields.

 ![Screenshot of transformations details](../../assets/images/converter-transformations-2.png)

 After you have all the fields needed for the transformation, you can save it.
-These can be updated as and when your requirements change.
+You can update these if your requirements change.

 Although Amplitude needs certain fields to bring data in, it also supports extra fields which you can include by clicking the “Add Mapping” button.
 Here, Amplitude supports 4 kinds of mappings: Event properties, User Properties, Group Properties and Additional Properties.

 After you have added all the fields you wish to bring into Amplitude, you can view samples of this configuration in the Data Preview section.
-Data Preview will auto update as you include or remove fields and properties.
-In Data Preview, you can look at a few sample records based on the source records along with how that data will be imported into Amplitude.
+Data Preview automatically updates as you include or remove fields and properties.
+In Data Preview, you can look at a few sample records based on the source records along with how that data is imported into Amplitude.
 This ensures that you are bringing in all the data points you need into Amplitude.
 You can look at 10 different sample source records and their corresponding Amplitude events.

 ![Screenshot of a converter preview](../../assets/images/converter-preview.png)